eernstg/extension_type_unions/README.md

 [![package publisher](https://img.shields.io/pub/publisher/inline_union_type.svg)](https://pub.dev/packages/inline_union_type/publisher)
 -->

-# UNDER CONSTRUCTION, PLEASE IGNORE
+# UNDER CONSTRUCTION

-Please ignore this package until it (and the associated inline class feature of Dart) is in a working state.
-Or take a look if you're interested, but don't expect things to be stable or even working at this point.
+Inline classes is an upcoming feature, still experimental, and it may change over time.
+This repository uses inline classes to emulate union types, and hence it is also inherently experimental.
+Use `--enable-experiment=inline-class` in commands in order to enable inline classes.

 # Inline Union Types